 The varying practices used in the preparation of cost estimates make it difficult to accurately compare and illustrate the financial implications of streetscape projects among one another and as a result, make it difficult to efficiently implement the projects.
 A consistent approach to streetscapes from a design and finance perspective provides better input into the planning and budget process and thus more efficiency through implementation.
 The accuracy and consistency of potential future financial commitments, capital, maintenance and replacement better informs the community on what it is able to fund and willing to pay.
 Additionally, the consistent design process supports a city-wide identity, branding the City of Vaughan to take advantage of economic development opportunities.

 POLICY FRAMEWORK

 Policy Framework

 Policy at various levels of government cite the need for the public realm to support pedestrian activities and the vital role it plays in healthy and active communities.
-The below are examples of relevant policies for streetscapes.

 Provincial Policy